What is the best format for submitting my art work for a scholarship?

 When do I need to declare my major?

-If you are thinking of majoring in art you need to sign a Premajor Form
+If you are thinking of majoring in art you need to sign a Major Form

-with the Chair as soon as possible within the first few weeks that you entrance into the university.
-The chair will help you decide which degree best fits the requirement of what you want to do though conversation in her office.
+with the Chair as soon as possible within the first few weeks that you enter into the university.
+The chair will help you decide which degree best fits the requirement of what you want to do though conversation in his office.
 You may always change your major.
-However, having a signed, premajor form filed in the office will get your paperwork in one area and will give you an advisor in your chosen field.
+However, having a signed, major form filed in the office will get your paperwork in one area and will give you an advisor in your chosen field.
 Do this as soon as possible your first semester here with us.
-Once you pass the entrance requirements you will automatically become a major.

 Is it possible to dual major in art for example Graphic Design and Digital Animation?